 Integration is about capturing value.
 More and more practitioners now realize the importance of integration and how crucial it is to plan before the deal is closed.
 But how do you create a successful integration plan?
-Joining us to discuss this topic is Jim Buckley, Vice President, Mergers and Acquisitions Integration at VMware.
+Joining us to discuss this topic is Jim Buckley, former Vice President, Mergers and Acquisitions Integration at VMware.

 “When you're navigating, and you start to a point where you are one degree off from your desired state, over time, you become further and further away from your target." - Jim Buckley